Scroll to navigation

 formed, have well-defined behavior and not throw any exceptions.
 The construction of

-d and of the stored deleter from d must not throw exceptions.
+d and of the stored deleter copied from it must not throw exceptions.

 Deleter must be CopyConstructible. (until C++17)